benson338/Git-Cheat-Sheet/README.md

   - `git config [--global] push.default [possible-values]`

     > possible values are nothing, current, simple (default), upstream (tracking), matching

-- for a cloned repository, the branch tracking are set up automatically (for all the fetched branches)
-- but if you add a remote to an existing repository & when you are creating a new local branch, you have to set up the tracking manually (--set-upstream w/ push)

-- `git push` vs `git fetch`

-  > git pull tries to automatically merge after fetching commits.
-It is context sensitive, so all pulled commits will be merged into your currently active branch. git pull automatically merges the commits without letting you review them first.
-If you don’t carefully manage your branches, you may run into frequent conflicts.

-  > git fetch gathers any commits from the target branch that do not exist in the current branch and stores them in your local repository.
-However, it does not merge them with your current branch.
-This is particularly useful if you need to keep your repository up to date, but are working on something that might break if you update your files.
-To integrate the commits into your current branch, you must use git merge afterwards.

 ### Additional | Undo Changes